Overview

 Some examples are:

-• REST interface to OpenTAP to allow you to control it remotely (REST-API)
+- REST interfaces to OpenTAP to allow remote control (REST-API)

-Installing, uninstalling, upgrading, downgrading, and dependencies are all managed by the OpenTAP package manager.
-A package declares its own dependencies and OS / CPU compatibility, and the package manager resolves those dependencies with the packages in your current installation, if possible.
+Installing, uninstalling, upgrading, downgrading, and managing dependencies are all handled by the OpenTAP package manager.
+A package declares its own dependencies and OS / CPU compatibility.
+The package manager resolves those dependencies among the packages in your current installation, when possible.
 Usage of the package manager is described in detail in the next section.

-The below figure shows the relation between plugins and OpenTAP.
-OpenTAP is at the center, and plugins, providing a variety of functionality, can be added and removed painlessly.
+The figure below shows the relation between plugins and OpenTAP.
+OpenTAP is at the center, and plugins, providing a variety of functionality, can be added and removed at will.

-Check out our public package repository here to browse available plugins.
+Check out the public OpenTAP package repository here to browse available plugins.